smaldini/azondi/JIG.md

 ### Just azondi

-Symlink or create a config.{edn,clj} in `resources/`, where jig will find it as it's on the classpath.
+Symlink or create a config.{edn,clj} in `resources/`, where jig will find it.
 Then `lein repl` or otherwise start a REPL from the azondi directory.

 Ready-to-symlink configs are in `configs/`.